asartori86/advanced_programming-2018-19/lectures/c++/05_error_handling/readme.md

 [link to file](./00_errno.cc)

-The example shows one of the common problems with the error handling in the C language.
-The `errno` macro can be used by any function of the standard C library to signal a particular error.
+The example shows one of the common problem with the error handling in the C language.
+The `errno` macro can be used by any function to signal a particular error.

 PPP: chap 5.5
 CPL: 13.1.2 traditional error handling